-Whether SBT transhipped at sea/ in port, any SBT landing at domestic port/ foreign port, or export, fishers shall submit CTF and CMF to FA for validation.
-The FA shall cross check all information including transhipment reports.
-After all supervision and sampling inspection, FA officials shall validate CMF/CTF.
+Whether SBT transhipped at sea or in port, any SBT domestic/foreign landing or export shall accompany by the CTF and CMF that validated by the FA.
+The FA shall cross-check all information including logbook data, transhipment reports, and supervision or sampling inspection result, and validate CMF/CTF once all the information are verified.